 2. Set screen time limits

-If you haven’t heard yet, Apple’s new operating system, iOS 12, includes a feature called Screen Time, and the Thrive team was able to try the beta version before its release.
-The new tool allows you to understand and decide how much time you spend on specific categories of apps (social media, gaming, news, email), and then set time limits so they don’t take over your life.
+Apple’s operating system includes a feature called Screen Time, and the Thrive team was able to try the beta version before its release.
+The tool allows you to understand and decide how much time you spend on specific categories of apps (social media, gaming, news, email), and then set time limits so they don’t take over your life.

 3. Embrace “Do Not Disturb” hours